 There is a need to foster a mutual agreement guaranteeing commitment to peace and stability in the region.
 A peace cooperation platform should be formed, involving Afghanistan’s near neighbors, for creating inter-dependence survivability with linked interest under the aegis of the USA, and in cooperation with China and Russia.

 With China being the region’s most developed and potent economy, it would be beneficial if it takes up the majority of the responsibility in bringing peace and stability into the country, and to the region as a whole.
 China has a better understanding of its neighboring countries, hence, it is well suited to the task.

-Now that America is withdrawing its troops from Afghanistan, it is essential that the near neighboring countries take up the responsibility to bring in regularity into the Afghan political system, and allow it to persevere as a sovereign state.
-It is important that no foreign interventions be allowed; it is even more important that Afghanistan is not converted into another battleground for two different countries again.
+Now that America is withdrawing its troops from Afghanistan, it is essential that the near neighboring countries take up the responsibility to bring regularity into the Afghan political system, and allow it to persevere as a sovereign state.
+Despite the strain in the Pakistan and US relations over Afghanistan, the US needs to support Pakistan in helping stabilize and legitimize the Taliban government in Afghanistan.
+Since the implications of the US withdrawal from Afghanistan will now come into play, it is imperative that no foreign interventions be allowed; it is even more important that Afghanistan is not converted into another battleground for two different countries again.
 Afghanistan must be floated in the right direction by its neighboring countries, and allowed to face the waves on its own.
 Foreign interventions will only make the boat heavier and harder to steer, ultimately resulting in another sinkage.

 If you want to submit your articles and/or research papers, please check the Submissions page.

 The views and opinions expressed in this article/paper are the author’s own and do not necessarily reflect the editorial position of Paradigm Shift.